 We implemented the algorithm for learning symmetric threshold functions described in Section 4.
 To deal with the problem of multiple equally-good solutions, we also implemented a variant of the algorithm in which a secondary objective is used to choose among the best performing solutions.
-In detail, the application of this variant is done as follows: (i) first, we run our algorithm to attain some optimal solution and record its value; (ii) then, we add a constraint to the ILP which restricts its solutions to those attaining the optimal value identified in the previous step; (iii) last, we optimize the ILP w.r.t. the second objective.
-In the experiments reported below we used as a secondary objective the similarity (number of identical gates) of the output model to the original (manually curated) model.
-In case a curated model is not available, we may use as a secondary objective some measure of the complexity of the resulting circuit, like the number of non-constant gates.
+In detail, the application of this variant is done as follows: (i) first, we run our algorithm to attain some optimal solution and record its value; (ii) then, we add a constraint to the ILP which restricts its solutions to those attaining the optimal value identified in the previous step; (iii) last, we optimize the ILP with respect to the second objective.
+In the experiments reported below we used as our main secondary objective the similarity (number of identical gates) of the output model to the original (manually curated) model.